MFI-Miami

 Dibert’s MFI-Miami, which he said is a play on the name of the popular TV series “CSI:Miami,” specializes in mortgage fraud investigations and forensic audits on behalf of attorneys representing homeowners facing foreclosure.

 The Boynton Beach-based firm and its sister companies MFI-Boston, MFI-DC and MFI-New York search for inaccuracies, inconsistencies, and outright fraud in mortgage documents — usually involving at least 70 documents per homeowner case.
-It’s a symptom of the layered complexities of the mortgage market collapse, and it can sometimes work to the advantage of a borrower in trouble.

 Read more at The Real Deal